Login to Complete an Application or to Access Judging Panel

 Q: My firm has offices nationwide, including Boston.
 We just completed a project in Philadelphia.
 Are we eligible to submit?

-If your Massachusetts AIA office was the lead design team, yes, you are eligible.
+A: If your Massachusetts/New England AIA office was the lead design team, yes, you are eligible.

 Q: When must have eligible projects been built?

-Projects must have been completed within the past 5 years; between January 1, 2018 and December 31, 2023.
-A project completed in March 2024 (for example) is not eligible.
+A: Projects must have been completed within the past 5 years; between January 1, 2019 and December 31, 2024.
+A project completed in March 2025 (for example) is not eligible.

 For the Urban Design/Planning category, “initiated” shall mean a completed or an incomplete project, where a significant portion has been completed, implemented, or adopted by a local jurisdiction, authority, institution, or private client.